1 Hardware upgrades for cheap bedslingers¶

 With very small prints an other essential factor is what Marlin calls jerk, the ability of you printer to change direction quickly.
 That can induce layer shifting at hi values (>15mm/s).
 Linear Advance in Marlin can also interfere with you acceleration target (Pressure advance in Klipper does not).

-Final notes: be aware that print speed is different from travel speed, with the latter meaning movements without extrusion.
-It’s not uncommon for some manufacturer to brag about max speeds of some ludicrous values like 500mm/s: those are usually travel speeds if not properly specified as print speeds.
-Quite often the printer can’t extrude that fast, heck most common filaments won’t allow speeds higher tha 200mm/s, some like TPU will always need ultra low print speed.
-Even when you get actual print speeds of say 250mm/s those may be just for the infill while for the external perimeters may be as low as 120mm/s to obtain decent quality.
-So it’s all fun and games when we chat of speed (and let’s not get into layer height or extrusion width) but what you should care about is the actual print time and print quality when you go fast.
+Final notes: be aware that print speed is different from travel speed, the latter means movements without extrusion.
+It happens that some manufacturer brags about max speeds of some ludicrous values as 500mm/s: those are usually travel speeds if not specified as print speed, quite often the printer can’t extrude at those speeds.
+Even when you get actual print speeds of say 250mm/s those are usually limited just for the infill while the external perimeters may be as low as 160/s to obtain decent quality.
+Only few materials allow fast speed, some as TPU are usually printed very slow, functional prints that requires strong inter layer adhesion are usually printed slow anyway.